Rehab Select Blog

 Some of the underlying mechanisms that lead to heart damage and strain include lung hyperinflation, inflammation, COPD exacerbations, and hypoxia:

-• Hypoxia: lack of oxygen can lead to atherosclerosis and thereby cardiovascular disease
+: lack of oxygen can lead to atherosclerosis and thereby cardiovascular disease

 When lung tissue is damaged, the heart has to work harder to keep up with the body’s need for oxygen.
-This increased strain on the heart can eventually lead to heart failure.
+This increased strain on the heart can eventually lead to congestive heart failure.

-Heart failure, in turn, can cause fluid buildup in the lungs, making breathing even more difficult.
 This creates a vicious cycle of strain and damage to both the heart and the lungs.

 In addition to the effects that COPD has on the heart, the two conditions also share some common risk factors that link them together.